HKDSE writing-loop practice

 3

-Exam-style practice
+Exam-style writing

 Switch between shorter Part A tasks and longer Part B essays without leaving the same writing flow.